Getting Started

 Intro Video – PilotEdge 101

 Note: to enforce the fact that this is a simulated phone call that would be made whilst being stationary, or taxiing slowly, it is only usable until reaching a speed of 30kts.
 The reception will begin to degrade as you approach this speed limit as a reminder.
-You’re welcome!

-Transitioning from other networks
+Transitioning from other online networks

 • There is no “controller list” – consult your real-world charts and use the appropriate frequencies.

 • ATC is provided within the entire Service Area during the published Operating Hours.
+The home page shows real-time status of ATC coverage.

 • See the operating hours and service area page for information about which fields are considered to be towered on PilotEdge.